Skip to main content

 • “The graphics are wonderful and the puzzles aren't difficult.”

-• “If you're looking for hidden object games and haven't played them before, then you're better off sticking to the Artifex Mundi collections.
-They have more modern graphics and more varied gameplay than these old MCF games.”
+• “If you're looking for hidden object games and haven't played them before, then you're better off sticking to the Artifex Mundi collections, which have more modern, better graphics and more varied gameplay than these old MCF games.”

-• “A classic that holds up pretty well, particularly if you ignore the lower resolution graphics and the issues with graphics settings that don't always revert back to your original resolution when you exit.”
+• “A classic that holds up pretty well, particularly if you ignore the lower resolution graphics and the game messing with your graphics settings such that it doesn't always change your resolution back when you exit.”

 • replayability

-• “Challenging the first time through and highly replayable for speed runs.”
+• “Challenging the first time through and replayable for speed runs.”

 • stability